PHYS3888/Tutorial_AstroClassification/README.md

 ### All classes?

-Now that we're got some intuition with a couple of classes, and are now armed with a reasonable two-dimensional feature space(!), let's go back to the full seven-class problem.
+Now that we're got some intuition with a couple of classes, and we are now armed with a reasonable two-dimensional feature space(!), let's go back to the full seven-class problem.

+Repeat the steps performed above for the full dataset:
+1.